What Does DS Mean on an I-94 Form and How It Impacts Your Status

 Visit mandamus.com

-• Check your I-94 record online as soon as you arrive to confirm your entry details.
+• Check your I-94 record online promptly after arrival to confirm that all entry details are correctly recorded.

-• Thoroughly review all information for accuracy, including your name, date of birth, and class of admission.
+• Carefully review every data point, including your name spelling, date of birth, passport number, and class of admission, to ensure accuracy.

 Promotional Banner